PKEuS/LCppC/readme.md

 ## Manual

 A manual (for mainline cppcheck) is available online.
-It should be mostly compatible with this Lean Cppcheck: https://cppcheck.sourceforge.net/manual.pdf
+It should be mostly compatible with LCppC: https://cppcheck.sourceforge.net/manual.pdf

 ## Compiling